Isle of Wight Guru

 Sandown and Shanklin are about halfway round and are probably your best bet for an overnight stay, although it's worth realising that it is a notable detour from the official route.
 The towns have lots of places to stay including several hotels and some campsites which are a bit inland.
 Shanklin seafront has a good choice of places to eat.

 As mentioned earlier, a couple of Shanklin's hotels mention in their adverts that they have secure places to keep bikes so I would start with The Clifton and Luccombe Hall Country House Hotel in Shanklin.
-However, I would double-check with them.
+However, I would double-check with them that nothing has changed since I wrote this!

 Why does the Round The Island Cycle Route go inland?